gabrielemorini/rhce/README.md

 ## 📋 Introduction

-This repository contains my complete implementation of **RHCE (Red Hat Certified Engineer)** exam objectives.
-Click on [mock-exam-example.md](https://github.com/rhce/mock-exam-example.md) to start!
+This repository contains my full implementation of the **RHCE (Red Hat Certified Engineer)** exam objectives.
+To dive right in, start with the [mock-exam-example.md](https://github.com/rhce/mock-exam-example.md) file.

+This is not an official exam and certain topics not covered here (e.g., SELinux role usage) should also be studied to ensure you pass the exam.

+### Sources

+To create this exam simulation, I freely took inspiration from:
+- Red Hat RHCE 8 (EX294) Cert Guide by Sander van Vugt
+- Nehra Classes Youtube Channel
+- Others

 ## 🏗️ Architecture